innermost47/speechcraft/README.md

 - Enable CUDA for GPU acceleration
 - For long videos, consider using smaller models (`medium`, `small`) for faster processing
 - SRT generation includes word-level timestamps for precise subtitle timing
+- For WhatsApp transcription, `base` or `small` models are usually sufficient for voice messages
+- Use start line/date options to process large conversations in manageable chunks

 ## Troubleshooting